Telephone numbers in the United Kingdom: Four-digit area codes

 (These area codes, like many others, were changed by adding a "1" directly after the initial zero as a part of PhONEday in 1995.)

 Three-digit area codes

-Three-digit area codes always have seven-digit subscriber numbers and always begin 011x or 01x1.
+Three-digit area codes are generally used for the UK's largest cities and conurbations (with the exception of London) and always have seven-digit subscriber numbers and always begin 011x or 01x1.